Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 3.

-* Increase the chosen ability score by 1, to a maximum of 20.
-* You gain proficiency in saving throws using the chosen ability.
+* You gain proficiency in a saving throw of your choice.
-* You can take this feat up to 2 times.
+* You gain resistance against a damage type of your choice.

 ### Savage Attacker